-Both the directness and the tedium of this calculation suggest that it should be possible to write a computer program to work out the full conditionals for you, and indeed at least three such programs now exist:
+Both the directness and the tedium of this calculation suggest that it should be possible to write a computer program to work out the full conditionals for you, and indeed at least two such programs now exist:

-• WinBUGS, a fairly general-purpose MCMC program produced by David Spiegelhalter and others at the MRC Biostatistics Unit in Cambridge, UK (Spiegelhalter et al., 1997), intended for use on Windows machines;

-- JAGS, with syntax modeled after WinBUGS and available via Windows, Mac OS X and Linux binaries; and - MLwiN, a program that does both maximum-likelihood and Bayesian calculations in hierarchical (multilevel) models (Rasbash et al. 2010).
+- WinBUGS, a fairly general-purpose MCMC program produced by David Spiegelhalter and others at the MRC Biostatistics Unit in Cambridge, UK (Spiegelhalter et al., 1997), and - MLwiN, a program that does both maximum-likelihood and Bayesian calculations in hierarchical (multilevel) models (Rasbash et al. 2000).

-WinBUGS and JAGS are available for free downloading at
+WinBUGS is available for free downloading at